folio-org/docs/content/en/docs/Settings/Settings_calendar/settings_calendar.md

 ## Add exceptions to a calendar

-Libraries will often have standard hours that apply for a long period of time, such as an academic semester, but also want to be able to change their hours for specific dates like local holidays.
-To do this, you create am **Exception** tied to a particular calendar period.
+Libraries will often have standard hours that apply for a long period of time, such as an academic semester, but also want to be able to change their hours for specific dates like local holidays or exam periods.
+Exceptions provide a way to override a service point's regular hours.

 A library can use exceptions to completely close a service point, or to change a service point's hours.
 For example, a library may be open 9 AM to midnight Sunday through Saturday during the academic year, but only be open 9 AM to 5 PM Monday through Friday during Spring Break.
 Exceptions would allow them to set up the 9 AM to 5 PM schedule and apply it to a specific week.

+There are two types of exceptions:
+* Closures: Exceptional closures will close a service point from the start to the end date, inclusive.
+These can be applied to one or more calendar days.
+* Openings: Exceptional openings can allow you to specify multiple date/time ranges, allowing you change opening and closing hours on a day.

 To add an exception to a calendar:
 1. Under the **Exceptions** accordion, click **Add row**.
 2. Provide a **Name** for the exception period.
-3. From **Status**, choose **Open** or **Closed**.
+3. From **Status**, choose **Open** to create an exceptional opening period, or **Closed** to create an exceptional closure period.
 4. Choose the **Start date** when the exception period begins.
 Note that unlike **Hours of operation**, you are specifying a specific date, rather than a generic day of the week.
-5. Choose the **Start time** when the service point opens.
-If the status of the row is **Closed**, you do not set a start time.
+5. If the status of the row is **Open**, set a start time.
 6. Choose the **End date** when the exception period ends.
-7. Choose the **End time** when the service point closes.
-If the status of the row is **Closed**, you do not set an end time.
+7. If the status of the row is **Open**, set a close time.

 If your exception has a status of **Open**, you can add additional date/time periods to the exception by clicking the **+** in the **Actions** column.